chipsalliance/Caliptra/doc/Caliptra.md

 Caliptra shall support field-programmable entropy, which factors into the device's LDevID identity.
 The [LDevID certificate](#ldevid-certificate) is endorsed by IDevID and in turn endorses the FMC alias key.

-Caliptra's field-programmable entropy shall consist of four 32-byte slots.
+Caliptra's field-programmable entropy shall consist of two 16-byte slots.
 All slots are used to derive LDevID.
 An owner may decide to program as few or as many slots as they wish.
 Upon programming new entropy, on the next reset the device begins wielding its fresh LDevID.
 Owners need to validate the new LDevID by using IDevID.

 ### Commentary: threat analysis